 How does contaminated water gets cleaned up?
 This enjoyable experiment in science makes clean dirty water.
 70% of the world’s water is covered.
-However, only around 3% for drinking water can be used.
+However, only around 3% of drinking water can be used.

 While those in the U.S. have hot, potable water from their kitchen sink, the majority of people around the world have very little access to clean drinking water and then have to boil or filter their water.
 With this simple project, you will teach your students How to make a water filter science project.